 For Massachusetts Residents and Online Students in Non-SARA Member States and Territories

-After the student has exhausted the complaint procedures made available by MassBay Community College, located on this webpage, if the complaint has not been resolved, the student may file a complaint with the Massachusetts Department of Higher Education (DHE) by using the general complaint form.
+Online students may file a complaint following procedures made available by MassBay Community College, located on this webpage.
+As well, the student may file a complaint with the Massachusetts Department of Higher Education (DHE) by using the general complaint form at any time.
 The DHE general complaint form should be used by students who are located in:

 - Non-SARA Member States or Territories (e.g., California, Guam, etc.)